 Clear cache on front actions: The cache will be deleted on certain actions on Joomla frontend: save, apply, publish, unpublish or trash a content

-Clear also Joomla's cache: In addition of the SpeedCache cache, the Joomla cache will be cleared too
+Clear also Joomla's cache: In addition to the SpeedCache cache, the Joomla cache will be cleared too

 2. Automatic cache preloading

 The latest parameters are about the automatic cache regeneration.
-After being cleared, the cache can be be automatically preloaded based the URL list (require cURL extension to work, usually installed).
+After being cleared, the cache can be automatically preloaded based on the URL list (require cURL extension to work, usually installed).

 Token for cache preloading: The token for cache preloading is used to authenticate the request to regenerate cache.
 You have also the URL you can use with you crontab to reload it regularly.

-Add Cache-Provider header: it in response when the response is provided by Speed Cache.
-It can be used for debugging purpose.
+Add Cache-Provider header: it is in response when the response is provided by Speed Cache.
+It can be used for debugging purposes.